Avery2/Abortion-Data-Exploration/README.md

 ## Why are there so many missing values?
 Pt.
 2

-I was coloring this graph by different values and decided to color it by the proportion of `NA` values.
-I noticed while some years would have `0.37` or `0.67` missing values.
-It didn't make sense that that many people would choose not to answer a question, because previous years would have only `0.05` missing values.
-This prompted me to investigate the questionnaires themselves, and I found that at some point there started to be multiple versions of the questionnaire.
+I was decided to color by the proportion of `NA` values and noticed while some years would have `0.37` or `0.67` missing values.
+This prompted me to investigate the questionnaires themselves [^6], and I found that the GSS had started to give multiple versions of the questionnaire.
 Some years only 1 of 3 of the questionnaires would have questions about abortion, so there would be `1/3 = 0.37` missing values.

 <div align="center">
   <img width="85%" alt="3sci.png" src="https://user-images.githubusercontent.com/53503018/136875031-9cb46e4a-b6f5-4c66-a352-e15760a68417.png">